opea-project/docs/developer-guides/docbuild.rst

   time by scanning the directory structure.
 The list of microservices is also self-updated when new microservices are added to the GenAIComps/comps directory.

+- The CODEOWNERS files in the repos, containing the list of responsible reviewers for those repos, are processed into a nice looking table included in the ``community/codeowners.md`` document.
+That way the list of project code owners is kept in sync with what's in the CODEOWNERS files used by GitHub.

 - References in markdown files to markdown files (.md file extension) are converted to the corresponding generated HTML files by Sphinx using the Myst and